lwjohnst86/waltrs/src/design.md

 ### Commands

-Some commands in Watson I almost never used or always misunderstood their action/how to use them, often having to review the documentation multiple time to (re)learn it (e.g. `report` vs `aggregate`).
+Some commands in Watson I almost never used or always misunderstood their action/how to use them, where I often had to review the documentation multiple time just to use and (re)learn it (e.g. `report` vs `aggregate`).
 I decided to drop or heavily modify/merge many commands:

 -   Dropped: `restart`, `sync`, `help` (that's built into the Rust CLI), `merge`, `frames`, `add`